ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 ---

 I am a PhD student in Economic History at Université Saint-Louis -- Bruxelles and UCLouvain.
 My research looks at the determinants of long-run economic development.
-More specifically, I focus on the influence of
+More specifically, my research focuses on law and economics, Malthusian dynamics, the First Industrial Revolution and long-run determinants of industrialisation.

 I am currently full-time teaching assistant at Université Saint-Louis -- Bruxelles.
-Prior to that, I obtain my Master at UCLouvain in .
+Prior to that, I obtain my Master at the Economics School of Louvain (UCLouvain, Belgium) in 2016.

 **What's New?**